quicwg/base-drafts/draft-ietf-quic-transport.md

 well as which packets are considered missing.
 The ACK frame contains between 1 and 256 ACK blocks.
 ACK blocks are ranges of acknowledged packets.

-To limit ACK blocks to those that haven't yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged by its peer.
+To limit ACK blocks to those that have not yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged by its peer.
 Once an ACK frame has been acknowledged, the packets it acknowledges SHOULD not be acknowledged again.
-In order to handle cases where the receiver is not sending retransmittable data, and hence does not expect to receive acks, it MAY bundle a PING frame with an ack at most once per RTT to gain confirmation of ACKs being delivered.
-In order to limit receiver state or the size of ACK frames, a receiver MAY limit the number of ack ranges and stop acknowledging packets without getting an ACK acked, with the knowledge this may slightly increase spurious retransmits.
+To handle cases where the receiver is only sending ACK frames, and hence will not receive acknowledgments for its packets, it MAY send a PING frame at most once per RTT to explicitly request acknowledgment.

+To limit receiver state or the size of ACK frames, a receiver MAY limit the number of ACK blocks it sends.
+A receiver can do this even without receiving acknowledgment of its ACK frames, with the knowledge this could cause the sender to unnecessarily retransmit some data.

 Unlike TCP SACKs, QUIC ACK blocks are cumulative and therefore irrevocable.
 Once a packet has been acknowledged, even if it does not appear in a future ACK